Teerp1986/MyJournals/README.md

 4. Personal Journal for normal everyday Journaling.
 Feel free to record your thoughts, dreams, etc!
 5. Exercise Journal to keep track of your Workout Sessions.

++++Before starting the app be sure to run the following command: dotnet ef database update

 TO RUN THIS API:
 You will need to provide a unique ID for each of the payloads GUID.
 Go to (guidgenerator.com).
 This is a free online GUID generator.
 For the "date", your local machine will automatically generate the current date or you can enter a custom date using the date format shown in each payload.